 A big key to Kansas City’s turnaround has been the importation of former Texans and Cardinals defensive back Tyrann Mathieu.
 Mathieu is one of the most versatile back-end defenders in football, as evidenced by his 1,080 snaps – 483 at slot cornerback, 315 at box safety and nickel/dime linebacker, 173 at free safety, 82 near the defensive line and 27 at outside cornerback.
 His athleticism and intelligence has been very valuable for the Chiefs.

-Unfortunately for Kansas City the safety opposite Mathieu, rookie Juan Thornhill, is now out for the season due a torn ACL.
-He is also a versatile playmaker and his absence may force Spagnuolo to use Mathieu differently than normal.
+Unfortunately for Kansas City the safety opposite Mathieu, rookie Juan Thornhill, is out for the season due a torn ACL.
+He is also a versatile playmaker and his absence may force Spagnuolo to use Mathieu differently.
 Daniel Sorenson will take his place, and the Chiefs’ other starting defensive backs are the rising Kendall Fuller, journeyman Bashaud Breeland and Charvarius Ward.

 The Chiefs’ defensive line is the most talented part of this unit.
 Pro Bowler Chris Jones may be the most unsung defensive tackle in the league and has accumulated 24.5 sacks over the last two years thanks to his combination of burst and power off the line of scrimmage.
 Former Seahawk Frank Clark boats elite quickness, future Hall of Famer Terrell Suggs brings leadership, excellent technique and strength at the point of attack and Derrick Nnadi is an up-and-coming name to watch too.
 At linebacker Kansas City employs two former Dallas Cowboys in Anthony Hitchens and Damien Wilson and are backed up by speedy cover specialist Darron Lee and thumper Reggie Ragland.